Why anxiety often accompanies vertigo and other balance disorders

-Chronic vertigo, dizziness, and disequilibrium are often caused by vestibular disorders and tend to go hand in hand with anxiety, making an already challenging health problem much more difficult to endure.
+Chronic vertigo, dizziness, and disequilibrium are often caused by inner ear problems and tend to go hand in hand with anxiety, making an already challenging health problem much more difficult to endure.

 In fact, for most sufferers, the only thing worse than vertigo or dizziness is having a panic attack at the same time.